anttiluode/ResonantNeuron/README.md

 # The Resonator Computer

+Added the geometric neuron V11 sub folder that Claude says can also calculate: AND, OR, NAND and NOR.

 ![pic](resonator_neuron_as_logic_gate.png)

 ### A working arithmetic unit built from Berglund-geometry neurons — interference somas and threshold axons